Address-based householding

 Tip

-You may download a copy of Merged Households as a template or you may refer to the example at the end of this topic.
+You may download a copy of Merged Households as a template or you may refer to an example.

 Important